rgc2000/NutClient-ESXi/readme.txt

 INSTALL

-The old way, for all ESXi versions from 5 to 8
+The old way, for all ESXi versions from ESXi 5.0
 - Enable SSH on the hypervisor.
 - Copy via scp this TAR archive to /tmp directory on the hypervisor
 - Connect via ssh to the hypervisor and type the followind commands